 The Oregon Lottery and sports betting

 The mobile app for the Oregon Lottery went live on Sept.
-11. iOS users can now purchase the app in the Apple Store.
+11, 2018, and is available for purchase for both Android and iOS users.

-More app features will unroll in the near future.
-For now, users can check if they won or lost on various games including scratch-offs, draw games and Keno.
+The app has decent features–users can check if they won or lost on various games including scratch-offs, draw games and Keno.

 Social casino options